SRKX/pycorrel/README.md

 # PyCorrelation

 **PyCorrelation** is a Python package designed to handle symmetric and correlation matrices efficiently.
-It builds upon the concept of symmetric matrices to provide a class dedicated to correlation operations, ensuring values fall within the valid range \([-1, 1]\), and automatically maintaining correlations of 1 on the diagonal.
+It builds upon the concept of symmetric matrices to provide a class dedicated to correlation operations, ensuring values fall within the valid range $(-1,1)$, and automatically maintaining correlations of 1 on the diagonal.

 ## Features

-- A class ensuring symmetry in a matrix.
+- A class ensuring symmetry in a matrix: $x_{i,j} = x_{j,i}$
 - A class for managing correlation matrices with strict validation of correlation values.
 - Methods to set, retrieve, and validate correlation pairs using user-friendly indexers.